Wayne2Wang/Pytorch-minModel/README.md

 ##### To be implemented :monocle_face:
-gMLP, ResNet, ViT, StyleGan, CR-GAN, cDC-GAN
+gMLP, ResNet, ViT, StyleGan, WGAN, SNGAN, Unet++

 ## Quick start
 To set up the right environment, run the following